leeluolee/stateman/docs/API-en.md

 <a name="encode"></a>
 ### stateman.encode

-get a url from state and specified param.
+Get the particular url from state and specified param.

 method  [__go__](#go) is based on this method.

 __Usage__